-5.2 If you still do not agree with the rateable value, you can make a formal proposal.
-There are two main grounds of appeal:
+If you still do not agree with the rateable value, you can make a formal proposal

-- The rateable value of the premises is significantly different from the open market rental value of the premises at the last valuation.
+- You can appeal on the basis that the rateable value of the premises is significantly different from the open market rental value of the premises on 1 April 2008.

-- The premises are adversely affected by a change in circumstances.
+- You can also appeal if the premises are adversely affected by a change in circumstances.
 For example, structural alteration of the premises or the loss of nearby parking facilities.

-5.3 The VOA will consider your proposal and discuss it with you.
+The VOA will consider your proposal and discuss it with you

 - A property adviser, such as a chartered surveyor, can advise you and make a proposal on your behalf.

-- Avoid dodgy advisers who may charge large fees in return for poor advice.
+- Avoid 'cowboy' advisers who may provide you with poor advice for a large fee.
 Try and use an adviser based on a personal recommendation.

 - The VOA will advise you when they are ready to discuss your proposal.